 In order to determine whether or not you are in need of a root canal procedure, your dentist will collect the following data:

 1. Symptoms that you have noticed – This is typically the presence of discomfort and/ or swelling that signals to you that your tooth has a problem.
 The dentist will then ask you questions regarding what you have been experiencing.

-2. Signs your dentist may uncover – Some teeth will fail to give indication that there is a problem within their nerve space.
+2. Signs your dentist may uncover – Some teeth will fail to give an indication that there is a problem within their nerve space.
 Such cases are often revealed unexpectedly during a routine dental examination.